 Return and Refund Policy

-Given the nature of downloadable digital items, we do not offer a refund or credit on a purchase.
+Given the nature of our digital content, we do not offer refunds or credit on purchases.

 Welcome to maryamhasnaa.com (the “Site”).
 The Site is owned and operated by Maryam Hasnaa LLC (“MH”).

 By using this Site you represent that you are at least 18 years old.
 If you are not at least 18 years old, you may only use the Site if your parent or guardian consents and assumes full responsibility for your use of the Site.
 This Site is not intended for use by children under the age of 13.

 This Site contains intellectual property owned by MH, including copyrights, trademarks, and proprietary information.
 MH reserves all rights in its intellectual property.
 You may not publish, create derivative works from, or in any way exploit any of the content on the Site, in whole or in part, without the prior, express written agreement of MH.